pilipb/pilipb/README.md

 ### Hi there 👋

-I'm a penultimate year engineering design student at the University of Bristol
+I'm a final year engineering design student at the University of Bristol

 The repositories in my profile focus on
  - mathematical modelling - DP4